 The series, launched at the 2016 World Cancer Congress in Paris, France, argues that more must be done by the international community to implement these and other interventions more widely.

 Predictions made in The Lancet‘s special edition are bleak.
-They estimate that the number of women diagnosed with breast cancer across the globe will almost double – from 1.7 million last year to 3.2 million in 2030.
+They estimate that the number of women diagnosed with breast cancer across the globe will almost double – from 1.7 million last year to

 Similarly disturbing, cervical cancer is predicted to increase by 25 percent to over 700,000 by 2030.
 These increases will be predominantly in LMICs.